What is an Opportunity Zone?

 (See IRS FAQ for more information.)

-What types of investments can be made through an Opportunity Fund?
+What types of investments can be made through a Qualified Opportunity Fund?

 Do I need to fund my investment with capital gains?

-No. Investments into an O-Fund do not need to be made with capital gains and an O-Fund can pool eligible capital gains and “other capital.”
-However, only investments of qualifying capital gains are eligible for the O-Zone tax benefits.
+No. Investments into a Qualified Opportunity Fund do not need to be made with capital gains and a Qualified Opportunity Fund can pool eligible capital gains and “other capital.”
+However, only investments of qualifying capital gains are eligible for the Opportunity Zone tax benefits.

-Do I need to rollover my entire capital gain into the O-Fund?
+Do I need to rollover my entire capital gain into the Qualified Opportunity Fund?

 No. The regulations also clarify that you can choose to rollover only a portion of the gain.
-Also, investors may divide a single gain to be invested into multiple O-Funds.
+Also, investors may divide a single gain to be invested into multiple Qualified Opportunity Funds.

 How do I know if my capital gains are “eligible”?